 Who should have a Lung Scan?

-The screening is recommended for men and women who meet the following criteria:
+The screening is recommended for men or women ages 55-80 who meet one or more of the following criteria:

-- Have averaged smoking one pack of cigarettes a day for 30 years (2 packs a day for 15 years, 3 packs a day for 10 years, etc.)
+- Have averaged smoking one pack of cigarettes a day for 30 years, two packs a day for 15 years, three packs a day for 10 years, etc.

 The screening package includes: